All Episodes

 We need to ask more questions.

-Remember, I mean, giving people illegal tickets, giving people illegal meals, giving people access to uh social events, these are the kind of things that people went to jail for when Jack Abramov was doing it a while ago.
+Remember, I mean, giving people illegal tickets, giving people illegal meals, giving people access to social events, these are the kind of things that people went to jail for when Jack Abramov was doing it a while ago.

-I mean this comes real close to given the time frame ahead of the 2016 election this comes really close to like electioneering, right?
+I mean, this comes real close to, given the timeframe ahead of the 2016 election, this comes really close to like electioneering, right?

-If you're feeding people information in the media that was proven to be not accurate and that media isn't reporting it because it fits into a political narrative I mean how does that not impact potentially the outcome of an election?
+If you're feeding people information in the media that was proven to be not accurate and that media isn't reporting it because it fits into a political narrative, I mean, how does that not impact potentially the outcome of an election?

 That's also not legal.

-Quick break we'll come back more with Jason Chaffetz and Eric Eggers.
+We'll come back more with Jason Chaffetz and Eric Eggers.

-Alright we continue now with Jason Chaffetz and Eric Eggers of the Government Accountability Institute.
+All right, we continue now with Jason Chaffetz and Eric Eggers of the Government Accountability Institute.

-You know, I mean this this is where we always seem to come back to and that is I don't I don't care if it's Manafort or it's Papadopoulos or it's General Flynn our old friend uh or it's Roger Stone or or any of the people in and around Donald Trump I I mean you th for the very same things and even when worse things happen, nothing happens to them.
+You know, I mean, this is where we always seem to come back to, and that is, I don't care if it's Manafort or it's Papadopoulos or it's General Flynn, our old friend, or it's Roger Stone or any of the people in and around Donald Trump.

-I can only conclude Jason Chavitz and please correct me if I'm wrong that America has a dual justice system that equal justice under the law doesn't exist as it used to equal application of our laws certainly doesn't exist.
+I can only conclude, Jason Chavitz, and please correct me if I'm wrong, that America has a dual justice system, that equal justice under the law doesn't exist as it used to.

 Okay.

-But, you know, nearly 3000 cops were hurt.
+But, you know, nearly 3,000 cops were hurt.

 What happened all summer last summer can't happen again either.

-Well and on top of that Sean uh n n the Democrats are in control of the Senate and the House there's not one single investigation leading into the origins of the of the Wuhan virus.
+Well, and add on top of that, Sean, the Democrats are in control of the Senate and the House.

-But when they went to go get the uh telephones guess what magically they had disappeared there were text messages for long periods of time in question of agents that they know had contact with reporters guess what those text messages are now missing.
+There were text messages for long periods of time in question of agents that they know had contact with reporters.

-And so if you or I by the way aren't more than half the phones from Robert Mueller's investigation missing also surprise surprise there's no consequence until the Department of Justice will actually slap some handcuffs and charge people not just allow them to retire, take the full retirement, do those types of things this culture is not going to change.
+Until the Department of Justice will actually slap some handcuffs and charge people, not just allow them to retire, take their full retirement, do those types of things.

 This has gotten worse, not better.